jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 From the README:

-This is a simple scrapper for Google Scholar Data, you can input a Google Scholar ID and it will return all the publications related to the said ID and citation data for the last 3 years.
+This is a simple scraper for Google Scholar Data, you can input a Google Scholar ID and it will return all the publications related to the said ID and citation data for the last 3 years.
 You can easily modify it to get data from only the last year, last five years, or all years the publication has been cited.

-The program works by inputing a list of Google Scholar ID on the file called dosen.csv (you can change the file name, to add/remove scholars please just add or remove data in the row) and running all the ipynb cell.
+The program works by inputting a list of Google Scholar ID on the file called dosen.csv (you can change the file name, to add/remove scholars please just add or remove data in the row) and running all the ipynb cell.
 The ipynb will create a .xlsx file as the result containing all the publication from the said Google Scholar ID and the citations data for the last 3 years.

 ## lucgerrits/google-scholar-scraper: Basic Google Scholar scraper written in python.